uber-go/fx/dig/README.md

 # Dependency Injection Graph

-Package dig provides a fairly opinionated way of resolving object dependencies.
+`package dig` provides an opinionated way of resolving object dependencies.
-There are two sides of dig: `Inject` and `Resolve`.
+There are two sides of dig: `Register` and `Resolve`.

-## Inject
+## Register

-`Inject` adds an object, or a constructor of an object to the graph.
+`Register` adds an object, or a constructor of an object to the graph.

-There are two ways to inject an object:
+There are two ways to register an object:

-1. Inject a pointer to an existing object
+1. Register a pointer to an existing object
-1. Inject a "constructor function" that returns one pointer (or interface)
+1. Register a "constructor function" that returns one pointer (or interface)

-### Inject an object
+### Register an object

 Injecting an object means it has no dependencies, and will be used as a **shared** singleton instance for all resolutions within the graph.